-When Thomas Boswell flew from Washington, D.C., to Chicago in January 1981 to profile Bill Veeck, the legendary baseball mogul was a lame duck veering into retirement.
-Veeck's brilliant career had effectively ended when he accepted a $20 million offer1 to sell the White Sox, but he was still holding forth in his informal office — the Bards Room at Comiskey Park — waiting for commissioner Bowie Kuhn and the American League's owners to approve the deal.
+When Thomas Boswell flew from Washington, D.C., to Chicago in January of 1981 to profile Bill Veeck, the legendary baseball mogul was a lame duck veering into retirement.
+Veeck’s brilliant career had effectively ended when he accepted a $20 million offer1 to buy the White Sox, but he was still holding forth in his informal office — the Bard’s Room at Comiskey Park — waiting for commissioner Bowie Kuhn and the American League’s owners to approve the deal.

 Always Leave ‘Em Laughing